JeringTech/Markdig.Extensions.FlexiBlocks/Specs/FlexiCodeBlocksSpecs.md

 </div>
 ````````````````````````````````

-Assign a prefix to `FlexiCodeOptions.HighlightJSClassPrefix` to customize the prefix for HighlightJS classes:
+Assign a prefix to `FlexiCodeBlockOptions.HighlightJSClassPrefix` to customize the prefix for HighlightJS classes:
 ```````````````````````````````` example
 @{
     "language": "csharp",